alfonsoromanz/lispToJavascript/README.md

 But I realized that I didn't spend much time trying to understand the LISP semantics first, and that's why my grammar brought me some troubles at the time to enforce the semantic described by LISP.

-Some features are hard to support with my current grammar, like the single quote operator that has much more functionality in the original LISP.
+Some features are hard to support with my current grammar, like the single quote operator that has much more functionality in the original LISP, or even the n-ary operators like `+`, `-`, `*`, `/=`, `>`, `<`, etc. My version currently supports only binary operators.

-This can be improved in the future :)
+A better grammar could be provided in the future.

 # Problems encountered